-Originally published in The Tablet in March, 2008.
+Originally published in The Tablet in March, 2008, and again here in 2015.
+Slightly edited.

 A few years ago while I was showing friends around the Vatican Observatory in Castel Gandolfo, we bumped into a couple of visiting astronomers from Poland.
 After making the appropriate introductions, I mentioned that Jozef Zycinski also happened to be the archbishop of Lublin.
 My friends were suitably impressed; an astronomer/archbishop is something most people don’t see every day.
 But his companion in the hallway, Michael Heller; how could I describe him?
-Well, as of last month, I can now say, “he’s the winner of the 2008 Templeton Prize.”
+As of 2008 I could also say, “he’s the winner of the 2008 Templeton Prize.”

 I first met Michael Heller in the early 1990s.
 Chatting over breakfast in a Tucson diner, I innocently asked him what sort of astronomy he did.
 He explained that he was interested in finding a mathematical framework that could unite quantum theory with Einstein’s Theory of Relativity.
 Then he launched into the details of “a noncommutative algebra from which a differential geometry can be constructed...”
 Even though I was fresh from postgraduate courses in cosmology at the University of Chicago, I was lost.
 Those courses had been just enough to let me recognize that I was way out of my league.